MiguelGarcia5605/The-Better-Student-App/README.md

 # The Better Student App

 ---
-A lightweight academic organizer for college students
+A lightweight academic organizer for college students.